brandonaaskov/videojs-comscore/README.md

 comScore has the notion of segments (aka clips), and those segments can be ads, videos, audio-only, etc. comScore tracks these pieces of content as clips, and differentiates between ads and content via by sending an extra param or not, respectively.
 So, you may have five clips to comprise only one "episode" of a show, for instance. comScore often refers to a show name as either the "program name" or "series name."

+The "classification", or "classification type" is a special code that gets sent to comScore.
+Which code is sent is dependent on a few main factors: if it's an ad or not, if it's long form or not (longer than 10 minutes), if it's premium or user-generated, and if it's live or not.
+There are [some other things too](blob/master/src/videojs.comscore.coffee#L39), but that covers the most common stuff.

 ## Documentation

 When initializing the comScore plugin, you need to provide it with at least two arguments.
 The first argument will be your comScore Client ID that is unique to your comScore account.
 The second argument will be a playlist of clips (we'll get to that soon), and the third is an optional keymap (we'll get to that last since, you know... it's optional).